-Due to the language, Japanese names are carefully composed of characters that provide meaning for the name.
-There are also some rules to be followed when addressing someone.
-Learn the basics of the structure of Japanese names, recent popular examples and how to use them when speaking Japanese.
+Japanese names are carefully chosen by parents considering the characters' meaning and combination, how it's read and the sound.
+There are also some rules to be followed when addressing a Japanese person by name.
+Learn the basics of the structure of Japanese names, recent popular examples (and some unique ones!) and how to use them when speaking Japanese.

 Have you wondered how Japanese names are structured and why there’s sometimes confusion?

 Like many countries in Asia, Japan's naming system is different from the Western naming system.
 Japanese names are written with the surname first and the given name last.

 For example, let's look at the name of famous Japanese writer 太宰治 (Dazai Osamu).

 太宰 (Dazai) represents his surname while 治 (Osamu) represents his given name.

 Note that it is written as Dazai Osamu rather than Osamu Dazai which is how Western names are written.